 Peatland Restoration, or the lack of it, provides us, the short-term custodians of our planet, with a real and profound climate / emissions issue which needs to be dealt with in a collective and sustained manner by estate owners, government funded agencies, governments and industry alike.

-Current methods of Peat Bog restoration require the use of very heavy mechanical plant which provides great challenges in terms of access and consequential secondary damage to the hillside as the heavy plant make their way in and out of the restoration areas.
-There is also a heavy monetary and environmental impact associated with current methods of Peat Bog restoration which makes large scale and sustainable restoration very difficult.
+Current methods of Peatland restoration require the use of very heavy mechanical plant which provides great challenges in terms of access and consequential secondary damage to the hillside as the heavy plant make their way in and out of the restoration areas.
+There is also a heavy monetary and environmental impact associated with current methods of Peatland restoration which makes large scale and sustainable restoration very difficult.

-Having recognised the need for a more cost effective, practical and sustainable solution to the ever-pressing issue of Peat Bog restoration we developed our RePeat Restoration Matting.
+Having recognised the need for a more cost effective, practical and sustainable solution to the ever-pressing issue of Peatland restoration we developed our RePeat Restoration Matting.

 RePeat Restoration Matting is an organic, bio-degradable erosion control matting which incorporates standard and specified seed mixes, suitable for various soil and climatic conditions typically found on estate hillsides.
 Indigenous seed mixes can be supplied to suit exact requirements.

-RePeat is available with a number of add on options including a flame-retardant option and also a steel reinforced mesh to protect the matting from wildlife.
+RePeat Restoration Matting is available with a number of add on options including a flame-retardant option and also a steel reinforced mesh to protect the matting from wildlife.

-Once the exposed peat bog is covered, staked and secured the manual part of the restoration process is complete and it is then over to time and nature to turn your eroded peat bog back into the delights of a fully vegetated haven!
+Once the exposed peat is covered, staked and secured the manual part of the restoration process is complete and it is then over to time and nature to turn your eroded peatland back into the delights of a fully vegetated haven!